George Roberts (mariner): History

 Thomas Astley’s 1745 New General Collection of Voyages and Travels and a similar 1778 travelogue collection both treated Four Years as a genuine account by Roberts, calling his description of the Cape Verde Islands "the only good Account of them (that we know of) extant in any Language."

-A majority of Defoe scholars in the 19th and early 20th centuries either denied Defoe as the author or, as Laughton suggestged in the Dictionary, assumed there was a real Roberts whose journal was edited and expanded by another author, Defoe or othewrwise.
+A majority of Defoe scholars in the 19th and early 20th centuries either denied Defoe as the author or, as Laughton suggestged in the Dictionary, assumed there was a real Roberts whose journal was edited and expanded by another author, Defoe or otherwise.
 Defoe biographer William Peterfield Trent called Four Years "the dull record of the experiences of a real seaman" and in 1916 wrote that "one willingly accepts the theory that there was a real Captain Roberts who was helped by Defoe to put his notes and recollections into shape for publication."

 In 1939 John Robert Moore published Defoe in the Pillory, arguing for a major expansion of the Defoe canon; he called Four Years "clearly a work of fiction based (like all Defoe's fiction) on a considerable amount of fact."
 Subsequent 20th century scholars accepted Moore's attribution until P. N. Furbank's 1994 Defoe De-Attributions refuted many of Moore's claims, and quoted Trent to reassign Four Years to Roberts himself, with Defoe as a possible editor.